gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The newcomer nodded.
 "Yes, I know."
 It was Jaromir.

-A black eye, a scab on the bridge of his nose, and two stitches in his upper lip contrasted with his spotless plain gray uniform.
+A black eye, a scab on the bridge of his nose, and two stitches in his upper lip contrasted with his spotless gray uniform.
 Two silver ribbons sewn around its right sleeve were all that distinguished him from the other soldiers nearby.
 He nodded to Erileine.
 "Good morning."